 These hybrid canines also need to be with their humans as much as possible.
 Maltichons love people and can develop separation anxiety if they spend a long time without them.

 The Bichon-Shih Tzu mix has something for everyone.
 If their toy-like charm doesn’t draw you in, their devotion will do the trick.

 Companion dogs to the core, these canines need owners who can give them love and attention throughout the day.
-After all, teddy bears are meant to be snuggled, right?
+After all, cuddly fidos are meant to be snuggled, right?